Ethiopian Orthodox Fasting Calendar

 Discover the Ethiopian Orthodox fasting calendar, a vital element of the Ethiopian Orthodox Tewahedo Church.
 This article delves into the background, significance, spiritual practices, and duration of each fast.
 For accurate fasting dates, visit the Ethiopian Calendar.

-The Ethiopian Orthodox Tewahedo Church, one of the world’s oldest Christian traditions, embraces fasting as a central element of spiritual life.
+The Ethiopian Orthodox Tewahedo Church, one of the world’s oldest Christian churches, embraces fasting as a central element of spiritual life.
 For millions of its followers, fasting is much more than a dietary restriction; it is a profound spiritual discipline that fosters self-control, repentance, and a deeper connection with God.

-Rooted in the teachings of the Church Fathers and the Holy Scriptures, the Ethiopian Orthodox fasting calendar is a carefully structured program designed to subdue the flesh and elevate the spirit.
-This extensive calendar includes nearly 250 days of fasting each year, with about 180 days mandated for all believers.
+The Ethiopian Orthodox fasting calendar includes nearly 250 days of fasting each year, with about 180 days mandated for all believers.
 These fasts not only serve as a means of penance and purification but also commemorate pivotal events in the lives of Christ, the Virgin Mary, and the Apostles.

 Abiy Tsom (Hudadi)